mah5a/mah5a/README.md

 My name is Mahsa.
 I own a Ph.D. in data science.
 I'm interested in all things Python & Data science!

 - 🌱 I’m currently learning Microsoft Azure and SQL analytics tools
-- 👯 I’m looking to collaborate on AI projects
+- 👯 I’m looking to collaborate on AI projects, papers, You Tube videos, new ideas
-- 📫 How to reach me: ...
+- 📫 How to reach me: Linked in